MYRMIDON-Security/MYRMIDON-Detection-Lab/README.md

 3. **Detect & Visualize**: Kibana dashboard auto-updates with alerts, timelines, and MITRE ATT&CK mapping.
 4. **Alerting**: Elastalert2 provides alerts on malicious or suspicious activity.

-## Free Real-Time Alerting (ElastAlert2) — No Elastic Platinum Needed
+## Free Real-Time Alerting (ElastAlert2) — No Elastic Paid License Needed

 I wanted to do alerts, but I ran into the paywall on Elastic.
 So, I got Elastalert2 up and running.